vpkg-project/vpkg/README.md

 vpkg is a package manager written on [V](https://github.com/vlang/v) for V.

 ## Features
-vpkg's approach is to incorporate the ideas taken from centralized and decentralized package managers.
-- Centralized, popular packages are being listed on [VPM](https://vpm.vlang.io) and on to a single [`registry.json`](https://github.com/v-pkg/registry/tree/master/registry.json) file.
-- Uses a single, JSON file for storing package information as well as it's dependencies.
-(In this case, [`vpkg.json`](vpkg.json))
-- Packages stored from `registry.json` file can be obtained through a simple `vpkg get [package name]` while the rest uses regular Git URLs.
+Bringing the best of dependency management on V.
+- **Decentralized.** Download and use packages from other sources aside from VPM and vpkg registry.
+- **Easy to use.** Set-up, use, and master the commands of vpkg CLI within minutes.
+- **Fast.** It can be run from the low-spec PC to the fastest supercomputers.
-- Support for multiple package manifests (`v.mod`, and `vpkg.json`).
+- **Interoperable.** It supports `v.mod`, and `.vpm.json` for reading package manifests and managing dependencies.
-- Support for custom package registries/sources.
+- **Light.** Weighs only at < 300kb so it can be used in devices with tight storage or in low network conditions.
+- **Reliable.** It uses a lockfile mechanism to ensure that all your dependencies work across all of your machines.

 ## Running your own registry
-vpkg's own [registry server](https://github.com/v-pkg/registry) is a perfect template to start running your own registry server.
+vpkg's own [registry server](https://github.com/vpkg-project/registry) is a perfect template to start running your own registry server.
 Just modify `registry.json` and use any http or web library of your choice to get up and running.

 ## Commands
 ```
-VPkg 0.5
-An alternative package manager for V.

-USAGE

-vpkg <COMMAND> [ARGS...] [options]
+Usage: vpkg <COMMAND> [ARGS...] [options]

 COMMANDS